mila-iqia/mila-docs/docs/Extra_compute_cc.rst

 Compute Canada Clusters
 =======================

 The clusters which are named `Beluga`, `Cedar`, `Graham`, `Helios` and `Niagara` are clusters provided by the `Compute Canada organisation
 <https://www.computecanada.ca>`_.
-For Mila researchers, these clusters are to be
+For Mila researchers, these clusters are to
-used for larger experiments having many jobs, multi-node computation and/or multi-GPU jobs as well as long running jobs.
+be used for larger experiments having many jobs, multi-node computation and/or multi-GPU jobs as well as long running jobs.

 Current allocation description
 ------------------------------

-Clusters of Compute Canada are shared with researchers across all the country.
+Clusters of Compute Canada are shared with researchers across the country.
 Allocations are given by Compute Canada to selected research groups to ensure to a minimal amount of computational resources throughout the year.

 Depending on your affiliation, you will have access to different allocations.
 If you are a student at University of Montreal, you can have access to the